 - Ensure that your gasket isn’t damaged or there isn’t an oil leak

-Remember that even if you use a product like the Liqui Moly, the sludge will become loose in the engine oil and to get these away, you have to do several oil changes to get the dirt out of the oil pan.
-As I said earlier, I do really recommend to remove engine sludge the manual way with taking the engine apart and clean it by hand to not get any dirt inside your engine where you do not want it!
+Remember that even if you use a product such as the Liqui Moly, the sludge will become loose in the engine oil, and to remove it, you will need to make several oil changes to actually remove the dirt from the sump.
+As I said before, I really recommend removing the engine sludge manually by taking the engine apart and cleaning it by hand, so that no dirt gets into the engine where you don’t want it!

 What if the head gasket is bad?

-A damaged gasket will allow the oil to leak out of the head and also allow the dirt and dust to get inside.
-This will make the sludge build up faster.
-Before changing the engine oil or getting a new oil filter, its best to get the gasket changed.
-While getting the gasket changed, you can ask your mechanic to clean the sludge over the tappet and springs manually, getting the engine extra clean.
-Otherwise, usually, compressed air is used to force out the oil and sludge from the engine, cleaning it in the process.
+A damaged gasket lets the oil escape from the head and also lets dirt and dust get inside.
+This will cause the sludge to settle more quickly.
+Before you change the engine oil or get a new oil filter, you should have the gasket replaced.
+During gasket replacement, you can ask your mechanic to manually clean the sludge over the tappet and springs to keep the engine extra clean.
+Otherwise, compressed air is usually used to force the oil and sludge out of the engine, thereby cleaning it.

 Change the engine oil at the right time along with the oil filter

-Do not wait for your engine oil to turn black before changing it.
-That is when the engine loses its original properties and starts to break down, giving it that black color.
-If you change your engine oil according to your car manufacturer’s instructions, that will ensure a longer life for your engine as well as keep the sludge from forming inside.
-With that, it is wise to always change the oil filter when changing the oil because if you don’t, the dirty oil residue in the old oil filter will mix with the new oil.
-Even though the quantity of the old oil would be minimal, that dirty oil will eventually ruin the new one as well.
+Do not wait until your engine oil turns black before changing it.
+This is when the engine loses its original properties and begins to fail, giving it that black color.
+If you change your engine oil according to your car manufacturer’s instructions, this will ensure a longer life for your engine and prevent the formation of sludge inside the engine.
+It is therefore advisable to always change the oil filter when changing the oil, otherwise, the dirty oil residues in the old oil filter will mix with the new oil.
+Even if the amount of old oil would be minimal, this dirty oil will eventually ruin the new oil as well.